jschaef/sar_file_analyzer/README.md

+# deprecated
+This probject is frozen.
+An active maintained fork of it with performance improvements under the hood can be found here: <https://github.com/jschaef/sarfile_analyzer_ng>

 # sar_file_analyzer
 The app is using streamlit, altair, pandas and other great python modules
 for graphical presentation of various metrics from ascii sar files.